gaultier/blog/wayland_from_scratch.md

 ## The end

-It was not that much work to go from zero to a working GUI application, albeit simplistic.
+It was not that much work to go from zero to a working GUI application, albeit a simplistic one.

 Compared to X11, it was a bit more work, but not that much.
 The barrier of entry is higher but the concepts and architecture are more sound, it seems to me.